 Modernisms: Iranian, Turkish, and Indian Highlights from NYU’s Abby Weed Grey Collection is organized by the Grey Art Gallery, New York University, and is made possible in part by the generous support of Dalinc and Mehves Ariburnu; WLS Spencer Foundation; A. Alfred Taubman Foundation; Avid Modjtabai; Violet Jabara Charitable Trust; Charina Endowment Fund; Alaleh and Ariel Ostad; the Grey’s Director’s Circle, Inter/National Council, and Friends; and the Abby Weed Grey Trust.
-In-kind support is provided by ArtCareNYC Inc. The Block’s presentation of the exhibition is supported in part by a generous gift by Anu and Arjun Aggarwal and by a grant from the Illinois Arts Council Agency.
+In-kind support is provided by ArtCareNYC Inc. The Block’s presentation of the exhibition is supported in part by generous gifts from Anu and Arjun Aggarwal, Emine and Selim Gulcelik, and by the Illinois Arts Council Agency.

 Bedri Rahmi Eyüboğlu, Full Moon, 1961

 Faramarz Pilaram, Mosques of Isfahan (B), c.
 1962

 Francis Newton Souza, Trimurti, 1971